 As you can hear from the above video, the RV 500 suits guitarists looking at building up some ambient sounds and effects.
 While the Hall of Fame 2 does have some modes that might suit that need, the RV 500 is far more suitable.

-The DigiTech FreqOut recreates feedback effects you can normally only achieve with a high amp volume.
+For something a little different to typical delay or reverb pedals, the DigiTech FreqOut recreates feedback effects you can normally only achieve with a high amp volume.

 My first impression of the FreqOut (before I tried one) was that it would be a gimmick that would get old very quickly.
 While feedback is fun to play with, I didn’t think it was worth having a pedal dedicated to reproducing that sound.
 The below video shows how wrong I was and how useful the FreqOut can be: